JackTheSpades/SpriteToolSuperDelux/README.md

 If you're a developer looking to contribute to this project, please see the [contribution guide](CONTRIBUTING.md).

+Since Pixi 1.43, **asar** is not used as a dll anymore, it is instead statically linked into the executable.
+If you want the old behavior, keeping asar dinamically linked and have the separate DLL, you can do so by building Pixi from source yourself and passing -DASAR_USE_DLL:BOOL=ON to the CMake options when configuring the build.

 If you are using a custom pixi build (read: with modification to either C++ code or asm code), do not report issues here unless you can prove said issues also happen on an unmodified official version of the tool, reported issues that derive from external coding modifications will be ignored and closed.

 The changelog is available [here](CHANGELOG.md).